ryanp543/portfolio/_pages/climber.md

 | Drive | 4.057 | 6.865 | 41 |
 | Turret | 0.829 | 1.863 | 7 |

-Regardless, these models taking into account $F_B$ provide useful insights for designing the robot to allow self-locking without compromising climbing.
-Firstly, it can be seen that Equation \ref{eq:conditionselflocking} is clearly a upper bound.
-This means that $d_1$ can be lower than what is proposed in Equation \ref{eq:conditionselflocking} if self-locking is the only concern.
-However, Equation \ref{eq:FWupperbound} shows that $F_B$ can get so large that it causes wheel slip.
-As the value for $d_1$ increases, $F_B$ also increases.
-Thus, successfully designing this climbing robot hinges on the balance between self-locking and climbing ability---making sure $d_1$ from Equation \ref{eq:conditionselflocking} is large enough for self-locking but not so large that $F_B$ inhibits climbing.
+It should be noted that these calculations were generally done assuming that there was no ball transfer bearing friction.
+However, as explained in the submitted manuscripts, the statics and kinematics equations show that successful performance of CLIMR hinges on the balance between self-locking and climbing ability.
+I had to make sure that the center of mass was far out enough that the self-locking condition was satisfied but not so far out that the normal force on the ball transfers is increased (which in turn increasing ball tranfer friction).

 ## Maximum Column Diameter Limit